Engee documentation

 Details

-SAE J2452 coefficient α for pressure and velocity parameterization.
-You determine this value using empirical data according to SAE J2452.
+Coefficient α SAE J2452 for parameterization of pressure and velocity.
+You determine this value using empirical data in accordance with SAE J2452.

 Dependencies

-To use this parameter, set the Resistance model parameters to Pressure and velocity dependent (SAE J2542).
+To use this parameter, set the Resistance model parameter to Pressure and velocity dependent (SAE J2542).

 Default value